XpressAI/x-template-speech_recognition/README.md

     - `LoadModel` : Load the trained Tensorflow model.
     - `LoadAudioFile` : Load an audio file and preprocess for prediction.
     - `PredictSpeech` : Predict the text.

+- Silero inference components: To predict the text of the speech using pretrained Silero models.
+    - `SileroInference` : Predict the text of audio file using Silero model.

 ## Prerequisites